4L3xD/C/README.md

 # C

-//compile and execute
+//You need to compile and run this algorithm
-$ gcc -o executableName fileName && .executableName
+$ gcc -o executableName fileName && ./executableName